The Perfect Andalucia Road Trip: 10-14 Day Itinerary

 We highly recommend this Caminito del Rey guided tour from Malaga, where a bus will take you to the start of the hike, and you will learn the real story behind the construction of this great work of engineering from your guide.

-If you don’t have much time, here is where you switch up the itinerary and take a Malaga to Seville road trip!
-From Seville head to Cordoba and then Granada, for a perfect Andalucia itinerary in 7 days.
+If you don’t have much time, here is where you switch up the itinerary and take a Malaga to Seville road trip.
+From Seville head to Cordoba and then Granada, for a shorter Andalucia trip itinerary.

 View across the rooftops of Malaga Spain